Skip to content

 Contact Us

-If the executor of your loved one’s estate has taken it upon themselves to decide who gets what or is going beyond the bounds of their authority in some other way, it is crucial you work with a probate attorney to get to the bottom of what’s going on as soon as possible.
+If an executor has taken it upon themselves to decide who gets what — or is overstepping their authority in general — it’s crucial to consult a probate attorney as soon as possible.

-When bad executors are allowed to proceed with their activities unfettered, they can cause serious harm to the estate, as well as delay when beneficiaries are able to receive their inheritances.
+When uncooperative or unethical executors are permitted to proceed with their misdeeds unfettered, they can cause serious harm to the estate, as well as delay when beneficiaries receive their inheritances.

-The attorneys at Keystone are experienced in holding fiduciaries accountable for their misconduct.
-Request your free consultation today to learn how we can help.
+The attorneys at Keystone are experienced in holding executors accountable for their misconduct.
+Call our firm to discover how we can help.

 Call Us Today